 HELP WITH QUITTING TOBACCO

-The Affordable Care Act (also known as Obama Care) requires all insurance policies to cover some form of cessation services.
+The Affordable Care Act requires all insurance policies to cover some form of cessation services.
 What exactly they cover may vary from policy to policy.
 To see if your policy is included by viewing the How the Affordable Care Act Affects Tobacco Use and Control (PDF).

 Call 1-800-QUIT-NOW (1-800-784-8669) for the tobacco quitline.